 Still the Gold Standard for Gaming Glasses

-Gunnar glasses don't come at the cheapest price, but that's okay because the price they do charge is reflected in the raw quality of their design.
-The sleek, metallic frame is a far cry from the more utilitarian format that many other blue light blocking glasses evoke, and they have some strong science going on underneath the surface.
-Their method of measuring blue light accounts all the way up to 450 nm, and they're built to both fit and look good on the faces of men and women.
-Gunnar glasses are also backed by both a 90-day money-back guarantee and a one year warranty.
+Gunnar glasses don't come at the cheapest prices, but that's okay because the price they do charge is reflected in the raw quality of their design.
+The sleek, metallic frame is a far cry from the more utilitarian format that many other blue light blocking glasses evoke, and they have some strong science going on beneath the surface.
+Their method of measuring blue light accounts for all the way up to 450 nm, and they're built to fit well and look good on the faces of both men and women.
+Gunnar glasses are also backed by both a 90-day money-back guarantee and a one-year warranty.

 Gaming Glasses Buyer’s Guide

 Gaming can be a fierce hobby, but that doesn’t mean you have to let it take a toll on your health.
 Whether you’re dealing with dry eyes or headaches from digital eye strain, a good pair of gaming glasses can help immensely.
-Above, we’ve pick out of the 10 best gaming glasses.
-Below, we’ll help you understand how these types of glasses work and help you understand not just which gaming glasses protect your eyes best but also why.
+Above, we’ve picked out of the 10 best gaming glasses.
+Below, we’ll help you understand how these types of glasses work and explain not just which gaming glasses protect your eyes best but also why.

-Generally rose, red, brown, and amber tinted lenses are the best for blocking harmful blue light because they sit on the opposite end of the color wheel.
-Most gaming glasses you’ll find will have an amber tinted hue, but many look like ordinary glasses because the lenses themselves appear perfectly clear.
-If a pair of gaming glasses come with a decent level of protection and looks clear, they’re probably significantly more expensive.
+Generally rose, red, brown, and amber-tinted lenses are the best for blocking harmful blue light because they sit on the opposite end of the color wheel.
+Most gaming glasses you’ll find will have an amber-tinted hue, but many look like ordinary glasses because the lenses themselves appear perfectly clear.
+If a pair of gaming glasses comes with a decent level of protection and looks clear, they’re probably significantly more expensive.
 But these gaming glasses will also offer some of the best light blocking capabilities you’ll find.

 Most standard gaming glasses you’re going to find are not going to naturally come with magnification, but if you’re supposed to wear bifocals, you should have little difficulty finding a pair of gaming glasses that can accommodate you.
 The pain that can come from reading lines that are too small can only exacerbate the ill effects of digital eye strain, so you should definitely get gaming glasses with magnification if you have any trouble reading.